What is iOS 14.5?

 What is changing and when?

 Starting in Q1 2021 with the roll out of iOS14, consumers will see a request for permission to allow tracking on all apps that seek to collect user or device level data.
 Consumers will see a message per app like the one below.
+This became a requirement for all iOS apps as of April 26, 2021.

 Why is Apple making these changes?